dasch-swiss/sipi/docs/lua.md

 ```

 ### Embedded LUA and enforcing SSL
-The supplied init-file offers a LUA function that enforces the use of a SSL encryption page
+The supplied example initialization file offers a LUA function that enforces the use of a SSL encryption page
 proteced by a user name and password.
 It is used as follows by adding the following code
 *before the `<html>` opening tag*: